 Written reports and the presentations for the meeting are now available on the Calgary Police Commission website.

 The link to watch or participate in the live meeting is:

 A recording will be available within 24 hours of the meeting at:

 Members of the public can register to participate in the meeting by either making a presentation or asking a question.
 Anyone wishing to provide input to the Commission also has the option of providing a written submission.

-To protect the political neutrality of the police, Alberta’s Police Act requires that the police chief report directly to the Commission and that the Commission give direction to the Service through the chief, police policies, monitoring of the police conduct complaints process, and approval of how the police budget is spent.
+To protect the political neutrality of law enforcement, Calgary’s police chief reports to us instead of elected leaders.
+We provide direction to the Calgary Police Service through the police chief, police policies, monitoring of the police conduct complaint process, and approval of how the police budget is spent.